Teppichseite/RetroDECKY/README.md

 ## Architecture: How does it work?

 RetroDECKY sits between **ES-DE / RetroDECK** (which runs games and fires event scripts) and the **SteamOS** UI.
-A small **Python HTTP server** (port chosen at plugin start) receives game lifecycle events, exposes ES-DE media and custom documents over HTTP, and the **React** frontend loads artwork and manuals while sending simulated keyboard shortcuts to the active emulator or component.
+A small **Python HTTP server** receives game lifecycle events and exposes ES-DE media and custom documents over HTTP.
+The **React** frontend loads artwork and manuals from that server and sends simulated keyboard shortcuts to the active emulator or component.

 ```mermaid
 flowchart TB